-From Mary Winfield, chairman of the 2008 Town Plan:
+From Mary Winfield, chairman of the group which produced the first Town Plan for the town:

 "It is a pleasure and a privilege to introduce the new Town Plan for Ledbury.
-This all-embracing and far-reaching document is the replacement for the plan of 2008.
+This allembracing and far-reaching document is the replacement for the plan of 2008.
 The new plan is based on comprehensive and exhaustive consultation with residents and businesses in the town.
 Painstaking analysis of the data received has enabled the team to develop this blueprint for the future well-being of our community, together with its built and natural environments.
 A welcome addition to the new plan is the development of a programme to facilitate the implementation of the measures needed to achieve its stated aims.

-By ensuring that the plan and its action-framework remain central to the Town Council's activities, this plan can build solidly on the work done in 2008 and bring to further fruition the ideas and aspirations contained therein.
+By ensuring that the Plan and its action-framework remain central to the Town Council's activities, this Plan can build solidly on the work done in 2008 and bring to further fruition the ideas and aspirations contained therein.